svaarala/duktape/README.md

 [duktape.org/snapshots](http://duktape.org/snapshots).

-You can also clone this repository, make modifications, and build a source distributable on Linux, OSX, and Windows using `python util/make_dist.py`.
+You can also clone this repository, make modifications, and build a source distributable on Linux, OS X, and Windows using `python util/make_dist.py`.

 Getting started: modifying and rebuilding the distributable
 -----------------------------------------------------------

-If you intend to change Duktape internals and want to rebuild the source distributable in Linux, OSX, or Windows:
+If you intend to change Duktape internals and want to rebuild the source distributable in Linux, OS X, or Windows:

     # Linux; can often install from packages or using 'pip'
     $ sudo apt-get install python python-yaml
     $ python util/make_dist.py

-    # OSX
+    # OS X
-    # Install Python 2.7.x
+    # Ensure Python 2.x is installed and install 'pip'
-    $ pip install PyYAML
+    $ sudo pip install PyYAML
     $ python util/make_dist.py

     # Windows